cedra-labs/docs/docs/cli/usage.md

 It's important to know which version of Cedra CLI you are running, especially as Cedra evolves.
 You can check this in a couple ways:

-* `cedra --version` – prints the version number of the CLI (for example, `aptos 2.1.0` if using an Aptos build).
+* `cedra --version` – prints the version number of the CLI (for example, `cedra 2.1.0` if using an Cedra build).
 This is a quick way to verify if you have the latest release.
 * `cedra info` – shows detailed build information about the CLI tool.
 Running this outputs a JSON with fields like `build_commit_hash`, `build_time`, and `build_pkg_version`.
 This is mostly useful for debugging or when reporting issues (so developers know exactly what build you're using).

 For example: